GASCUK/OpenStreetMap-ArcGIS/Data/README.md

 **Alternatively:**

 To make the process easier the dissolved land polygon and bathymetry data have been combined into a file geodatabase that can then have the OSM data loaded into it: [download](https://www.dropbox.com/s/wnuhvzh54rmey80/OpenStreetMap.gdb.zip?dl=0). _**Note:**_ *The data in this file geodatabase may not be up to date.
-To ensure the most up to date data, please see the websites below, download the latest version(s) and amend the file geodatabase as required.*
+To ensure the most up to date data, please see the source websites, download the latest version(s) and amend the file geodatabase as required.*